sqlserverworkshops/OpenAI-DataPro/README.md

 ![](graphics/microsoftlogo.png)

-# Workshop: Unlocking AI Potential for the Data Professional - Azure OpenAI
+# Workshop: Unlocking AI Potential for the Data Professional with Azure OpenAI

-#### <i>A Microsoft Course from the Microsoft FastTrack Team</i>
+#### <i>A Microsoft Course from Microsoft Engineering and the FastTrack Team</i>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this Microsoft solutions workshop on *<TODO: Enter workshop name>*.
-In this workshop, you'll learn <TODO: Describe what the students will learn>

-Are you ready to unleash the full potential of artificial intelligence?
-Whether you’re a seasoned Data Professional or just dipping your toes into the world of machine learning, our full-day session will empower you with the knowledge to create groundbreaking solutions.
+Welcome to this Microsoft solutions workshop on *Unlocking AI Potential for the Data Professional with Azure OpenAI*.
+In this workshop, you'll learn how to unleash the full potential of artificial intelligence.
+Whether you’re a seasoned Data Professional or just dipping your toes into the world of machine learning, this course will empower you with the knowledge to create groundbreaking solutions.

-Why Attend?
+#### In this workshop, you'll walk away with an understand of how to:

-Harness the Fusion: Discover how the synergy between artificial intelligence and cloud computing can revolutionize your business and data projects.
+- Harness the Fusion: Discover how the synergy between artificial intelligence and cloud computing can revolutionize your business and data projects.
-Cutting-Edge Insights: Dive into the latest breakthroughs in natural language processing, computer vision, conversational AI, and generative models.
+- Gain cutting-Edge Insights: Dive into the latest breakthroughs in natural language processing, computer vision, conversational AI, and generative models.
-Azure OpenAI Unveiled: Get an exclusive introduction to Azure Open AI, a comprehensive suite of tools and services designed to empower developers like you.
+- Learn Azure OpenAI: Get an exclusive introduction to Azure Open AI, a comprehensive suite of tools and services designed to empower developers like you.
-Hands-On Collaboration: Engage in collaborative exercises where you’ll team up with fellow participants.
+- Get Hands-On Collaboration: Engage in collaborative exercises where you’ll team up with fellow participants.
 Together, you’ll design robust architectures and make informed decisions about AI project implementation.
-Scalability and Security: Learn how to build scalable, secure, and production-ready AI/Data solutions using Azure OpenAI.
+- Learn Scalability and Security: Learn how to build scalable, secure, and production-ready AI/Data solutions using Azure OpenAI.

-Key Takeaways
-By the end of this session, you’ll walk away with:
-Deep Understanding: A solid grasp of the Azure Open AI ecosystem and its capabilities.
-Decision-Making Superpowers: The ability to make informed choices when it comes to AI project design and deployment.
-Insider Tips: Valuable insights and practical tips to elevate your AI projects to new heights.
-Join us on this transformative journey as we unlock the doors to AI innovation.
-This session promises to be a game-changer for your AI endeavors!

-The focus of this workshop is to understand <TODO: Describe the workshop's primay focus in one sentence>

-You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.

 This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).